 (m) Changes in accounting policies

 The IASB has issued a number of amendments to IFRSs and one new Interpretation that are first effective for the current accounting period of the Fund.
-Of these, the following developments are relevant to the Fund's financial statements:-
+None of these developments are relevant to the Fund's financial statements.